Skip to main content

 LWC are a selectable component in the Gearset compare and deploy process.

-To see the LWC make sure that you have included them in your metadata filter before running the comparison.
+To see the LWC make sure that you have included them in your metadata filter when running the comparison.

 This is an example of how the LWC will appear in your comparison results.